There is no dress code at Cairn Christian Church. We are an informal congregation and we invite you to be yourself.

 As you enter the Community Hall you will often hear bluegrass music, flute, violin, saxophone, clarinet and piano.
 You will see children carrying forward candles to place on the cairn at the front.
 And you will hear the ringing of a Tibetan singing bowl.
 During worship you will also experience a sermon, responsive readings, prayers, scripture, hymns and organ music and a choir of about thirty members, all of which we trust can lead us to a place of reflection and hope.

 An important part of worship in the Christian Church (Disciples of Christ) is our practice of weekly communion.
 Each week we reenact the meal Jesus shared with his disciples and remember all the meals that Jesus ate as a sign of hospitality and openness.
 For us, this meal is a place of grace, community, unity, justice and hope.
 All people are invited to participate in this meal regardless of age, baptism or membership.

 Finally, most weeks, we share a sign of peace with one another.
 A handshake or hug and some form of the words “Peace be with you.”
 We believe that peace, justice and reconciliation are our primary tasks in the world and that this work begins each week in our own hearts and in our own relationships.

 Worship lasts just over an hour and is followed by coffee and conversation.
 During the school year, at 11:45 we offer an Education “Hour” which is actually 45 minutes.
-There is a class for Adults, another class for Middle School and High School, and child-care for younger children.
+There is a class for Adults and child-care for younger children.
+Every other week, our youth (grades 5+) are invited to Youth Group where they have lunch, conversation and prayer or Bible study, and time for fun!